vuxminhan/Human-pose-feedback-system/README.md

 ## Result
 The Human Pose Feedback System application is versatile and can be adapted for various types of workouts, including martial arts, hypertrophy training, and dance choreography.

 1. **Martial Arts**: The application can analyze and provide feedback on posture, alignment, and movement precision crucial in martial arts.
-It helps in refining stances, kicks, and strikes through detailed pose analysis.
+It helps in refining stances, kicks, and strikes through detailed pose analysis.\n
    Taekwondon

    Vovinam